mitheghost/mitheghost/README.md

 - 👋 Hi, I’m Miguel.
-I'm 20 years old, my pronouns are they/them and I'm Brazilian
+I'm 20 years old, my pronouns are they/them and I'm Brazilian.
+I'm also autistic and non binary
 - 👀 Games and HTML programming and Design.
 I also love cinema and reading
 - 🌱 I’m currently learning Java and C#
 - 💞️ I'm looking for spaces to learn with people who know more than me
 - 📫 @mitheghost on twitter
-- I'm autistic and non binary
 - I do not interact with transphobes or ableist people or anyone who practises discriminantion of any kind.
 I don't care if "it's just a joke".